mckenzielee/Qi-Docs/docs/Qi_Types.rst

 existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics see [Add link for Interpolation] and [Add link for Extrapolation].

-SdsTypes are immutable; after an SdsType is referenced by an SdsStream or an SdsView, it cannot be changed.
+SdsTypes are mostly immutable.
+When an SdsType is referenced by a stream or a view, its form  cannot be changed.
-An SdsType can be deleted only if no SdsStreams or SdsViews reference it.
+Certain fields, such as the friendly name or description, can be changed because they do not affect the function of the SdsType.
+In addition, the SdsType may be deleted only if no streams or views reference it.

-SdsType management using the .NET SDS Client Libraries is performed through the ``ISdsMetadataService``.
-You can create the ISdsMetadataService using one of the ``SdsService.GetMetadataService()`` factory methods.

-Only SdsTypes used to define SdsStreams need to be added to the Sequential data store.
-SdsTypes that define Properties or base types are contained within the parent SdsType and do not need to be added to SDS independently.
+Only SdsTypes used to define SdsStreams or SdsViews are required to be added to the Sequential data store.
+SdsTypes that define Properties or base types are contained within the parent SdsType and are not required to be added to the Data Store independently.

-The .NET libraries provide SdsTypeBuilder to help build SdsTypes from .NET types.
-SdsTypeBuilder is discussed in greater detail below.

 The following table shows the required and optional SdsType fields.
 Fields that are not included are reserved for internal SDS use.